sigstore/cosign/README.md

 Please help test and file bugs if you see issues!
 Instructions can be found in the [tracking issue](https://github.com/sigstore/cosign/issues/40).

 ## Caveats

 ### Intentionally Missing Features

-`cosign` only generates ECDSA-P256 keys and uses SHA256 hashes.
+`cosign` only generates ECDSA-P256 keys and uses SHA256 hashes, for both ephemeral keyless signing and managed key signing.
 Keys are stored in PEM-encoded PKCS8 format.
 However, you can use `cosign` to store and retrieve signatures in any format, from any algorithm.

-### Unintentionally Missing Features

-`cosign` will integrate with transparency logs!
-See https://github.com/sigstore/cosign/issues/34 for more info.

-`cosign` will integrate with even more transparency logs, and a PKI.
-See https://github.com/sigStore/fulcio for more info.

-`cosign` will also support The Update Framework for delegations, key discovery and expiration.
-See https://github.com/sigstore/cosign/issues/86 for more info!

 ### Things That Should Probably Change